What's the timetable?

 top

-generation will be minimal.
-The turbines will be arranged over a large distance
+be minimal.
+The turbines will be arranged over a large distance and bathymetry surveys

-seasons.
 Any system must be capable of responding to these fluctuations.
-Relative
+Relative to fluctuations

-to fluctuations in demand, those that occur due to changes in output of marine turbines
+in demand, those that occur due to changes in output of marine turbines are minor.

 top

-turbines.
-They will be seven metres or more below the surface, silent and invisible.
+will be seven metres or more below the surface, silent and invisible.
+The turbines

 The turbines need to be apart from one another, and the groups well separated, to